From the back liner:

 Starting in 1971, with the recording of 'Mississippi Fred McDowell: Live in New York' (Oblivion OD-1) and continuing through our release of a WKCR live broadcast on the Sharif Abdul Salaam (neé Ed Michael) show of vocalist Joe Lee Wilson (Oblivion OD-5) we made most of our records in Studio 3 in the front of the station.
 Whenever possible I cajoled the station into improving our technical lot (we replaced all the mono equipment with new stereo decks in late 1972).
 And I locked anyone and everyone out of the place whenever we needed to make a release deadline.

-During these years, I made a few enemies (they felt I had no right to use university facilities for my own stuff), but more lifelong friends, and made a lot of enduring recordings.
+During these years, I ran into some student opposition (they felt I had no right to use university facilities for my own stuff), but more so some lifelong friends, and made a lot of enduring recordings.
 I daresay, we probably recorded some valuable cultural history.
 Thanks Columbia.
 Thanks WKCR.0 comments Tagged: Blues from the Apple, Columbia University, Friends, Joe Lee Wilson, Marc Cohen, Mississippi Fred McDowell, OD-1, OD-3, OD-4, OD-5, WKCR, origins, Live in New York, Livin' High Off Nickels and Dimes,.

 Both of these tracks were recorded by virturally unknown artists in a spare studio at my college radio station, WKCR-FM, at Columbia University in New York City.
 It’s the classic story of the indie, a small crappy room, shitty equipment (two track, when the standard was 16; a humming board held together by spit and rubber bands; OK, the mikes were top notch because they were stolen by one of my classmates from a good studio), and unbelievable talent to spare.
 The Charles Walker track was the result of months of mishaps, good planning gone awry, and a throwaway magic moment.